 Rather than “re-inventing the wheel”, we partner with well established organisations already doing great work and supports them with the resources to make it happen.
 We focus on projects that bring transformation through: education/training, housing and health.

-Our aim is to provide support and education for the whole person, to effect the long term relief of poverty in body, soul and spirit.
+Our aim is to provide support for the whole person, to effect the long term relief of poverty in body, soul and spirit.